 The Dallas skyline on a sunny day

-Top 15 Things to Know about Living in Dallas Before Making the Move
+Top 14 Things To Know About Living in Dallas Before Making the Move

 Are the mild winters and booming economy of Dallas calling your name?
 You’re not the only one.
-People are moving to Dallas from all over the country for its good jobs, vibrant culture, and affordable homes.
+People are moving to Dallas from all over the country for its good jobs, vibrant culture, and affordable homes — and those living in Dallas understand why.

 But before you decide to relocate, you might want to learn more about what life in Dallas is really like.
 Don’t worry, we’ve got you covered.
-These are the 15 things you need to know before you arrive.
+These are 14 things you need to know before you arrive.

 • Dallas is often lumped together with nearby Fort Worth.
 Together, the Dallas-Fort Worth metroplex (DFW) is the most populous metropolitan area in the entire Southern U.S.

-• The Dallas-Fort Worth area is home to 10 Fortune 500 companies, including ExxonMobil, AT&T, and American Airlines.
+• The Dallas-Fort Worth area is home to 21 Fortune 500 companies, including AT&T and American Airlines.

-A couple dining on a rooftop in downtown Dallas.
-Skyscrapers can be seen in the background
+A happy couple is dining on a rooftop in downtown Dallas.
+Skyscrapers can be seen in the background.

 (Source: Visit Dallas via Facebook)

 You don’t have to be a millionaire to live well in Dallas.
-The city’s median income is $42,259, according to NerdWallet.
-Meanwhile, groceries, healthcare, and housing in Dallas all cost less than the national average.
-Rent Jungle lists the average rent in the city at $1,228 a month.
+The city’s median household income is about $64,000, according to Census data.
+And though the cost of living as a whole is on par with the national average, some typical expenses such as groceries, housing, and healthcare cost less than the national average.

-single family home in Dallas, TX.
-The home is light brown brick, with large wooden garage doors and a triangular roof.
+A single-family home in Dallas, TX.
+The home exterior features light brown brick with large wooden garage doors and a gabled roof.

 (Source: Tamara Lias-REALTOR via Facebook)

-If you’re moving to Dallas from another major city you’ll likely be pleasantly surprised by the housing options.
-You can easily find a beautiful and historic 3-bedroom home in Dallas for under $300,000.
-Newer developments tend to run a bit pricier.
+If you’re moving to Dallas from another major city, you’ll likely be pleasantly surprised by the housing options.
+You can easily find a beautiful and historic three-bedroom home in Dallas for under $300,000.
+Newer developments, however, tend to be pricier.

-Everra Midtown Park apartments in Dallas, TX.
-The apartments have a vibrant green park area and a pool.
+View from above of the community pool at Everra Midtown Park apartments in Dallas, TX.
+The apartments have a vibrant green area and a pool.

 (Source: Everra Midtown Park via Facebook)

-As we said before, the average rent in Dallas is $1,228 a month.
-But it’s even cheaper ($1,050) if you’re looking at just 1-bedroom units.
+As we said before, the average rent in Dallas is around $1,550 a month.
 Of course, how much you pay will depend on what Dallas neighborhoods and what kinds of apartments you’re looking at.

-You could end up paying a lot more than a grand if you want to shack up in one of the city’s luxury apartment buildings, like The Modrian.
-Still, for many folks the views, in-house amenities, and, of course, the swimming pools will make higher-end apartments in Dallas worth the price.
+You could end up paying upwards of $2,500 if you want to shack up in one of the city’s luxury apartment buildings, like The Mondrian.
+Still, for many folks, the views, in-house amenities, and, of course, the swimming pools will make higher-end apartments in Dallas worth the price.

 (Source: Visit Frisco, TX via Facebook)

-4. The best Dallas neighborhoods include Uptown, Oak Lawn, and Frisco
+4. The Best Dallas Neighborhoods and Suburbs Include Uptown, Oak Lawn, and Frisco.

-Speaking of places to live, there are dozens of great neighborhoods in Dallas, but here are three that really stand out:
+When it comes to living in Dallas, there are dozens of great communities to choose from.
+Here are three that really stand out:

-• Frisco: Frisco is one of Dallas’s largest and most established suburbs.
+Frisco is one of Dallas’ largest and most established suburbs.
 In fact, it’s basically a town of its own, offering everything that a family could need.
-It’s the location of the Dallas Cowboys corporate headquarters and the Toyota Stadium, making it a perfect home for sports lovers.
+It’s the location of the Dallas Cowboys corporate headquarters and Toyota Stadium, making it a perfect home for sports lovers.

-To learn more about the best Dallas suburbs, check out our Dallas neighborhood guide, which gives you a detailed look at Uptown, Oak Lawn, and Frisco, plus these popular neighborhoods:
+To learn more about the best places to live in Dallas, check out our Dallas suburb and neighborhood guide, which also includes these other popular neighborhoods and suburbs:

 • Casa Linda